Clean Break (novel): Plot summary

 The children all tell their mother that Sarah and their Dad don't get on very well, and will be home soon.
-Their Mum is quite depressed, and dependent on Frankie for emotional support.

 Their grandmother does not understand how much the family all love him and would take him back if he ever returned.
 Emily runs into her biological dad at a fair, and was scared because he had always abused her mother when she was young.
 Em's Gran decides to take them on a holiday and gets a boyfriend herself.
-Em also finds that she is good at swimming while on holiday and later takes up swimming classes when she gets home.
+Em also finds that she is good at swimming while on holiday and later takes up swimming classes when she gets home, becoming more confident and losing some weight in the process.

 When Em travels to London to meet her favourite author, the family runs into Frankie again, as he has apparently broken up with Sarah and found a new girlfriend, Hannah, before moving back to London.
 Emily runs after Frankie, falls and breaks her arm and Dancer (Vita's reindeer puppet), but her dad stops and takes her to the hospital.

 The story ends on Christmas Eve just under one year after Frankie left, with Frankie sending Dancer back to them as a Christmas present.
 Somebody taps on the door pretending to be Father Christmas.
 The book finishes with the line "It looked like it was going to be the best Christmas ever", implying that her stepfather has returned.